MaxHalford/maxhalford.github.io/content/blog/phd-about.md

 <img src="/img/blog/phd-about/plan_3.svg" width="90%">
 </p>

 What changed between each of the above QEPs is the order in which the relations are joined with each other.
-This might seem harmless to the unnitiated eye, but in practice it can make the different between making a query run in 1 second or 1 hour.
+This might seem harmless to the uninitiated eye, but in practice it can make the different between making a query run in 1 second or 1 hour.
 To summarise:

 1. A user issues an SQL query to a database.
 2. Each query can be answered with many different query execution plans.